yofabronecoforo/C6EGHV/README.md

 Enabling 'No Barbarians' will override these new options, and will also remove any chance of encountering hostile villagers; the tooltip for this option has been updated to reflect this.

 Enabling 'No Tribal Villages' will override any selections made with the Goody Hut picker.
 It will also override any other Goody-Hut-related values; the tooltip for this option has been updated to reflect this.

+The dev version provides a checkbox option that, when enabled, will produce _extremely_ verbose logging output for debugging purposes.
+This is disabled by default.

 # Compatibility
 ## SP / MP